The Mandrake

 Trattoria Brutto | Clerkenwell

-Sometime in 2021, legendary restaurateur Russell Norman decided he wanted to open an old fashioned Italian trattoria in Clerkenwell.
-So he did.
+An old fashioned Italian trattoria in Clerkenwell, from the late founder of Polpo.
 And as with most old fashioned Italian trattorias, it’s got delicious food, reasonable prices, and a little terrace outside…

 Rochelle Canteen | Shoreditch